mrtztg/azure-104-notes/README.md

 - **What it is**: Fastest way to spin up containers in Azure, no VM management
 - **Limitations**: No built-in scaling or orchestration — **to scale, create additional instances manually**
 - **Use cases**: Quick tests, dev/sandbox environments, not production workloads
+- **Persistent storage**: Azure Files (SMB) can be mounted as persistent storage — only supported for **Linux-based** containers (Windows containers do not support volume mounting) — Azure Table storage is not suitable (NoSQL key-value store, not a file system)

 **Basics Tab:**